Moorland School

-Moorland School is a non selective independent Junior School situated in the Ribble Valley, Clitheroe in North West England.
+Moorland School was a non selective independent Junior School situated in the Ribble Valley, Clitheroe in North West England.
 The original building is a listed building, situated in 15 acre of countryside.

+History

-Moorland Senior school closed in 2025, with the Junior and Nursery divisions of the school remaining open and continuing to thrive.
+Moorland Senior school closed in 2025, with the Junior and Nursery divisions of the school remaining open.
+The school closed in December 2025.
+In August 2026, the school was put up for sale.